UKCloud/documentation/articles/enablement/enbl-how-zerto-migrate-between-regions.md

 7. Click **Next**.

-8. On the *Move* page, review the diagram to see the number of VPGs and VMs included in the move and where they will be moved to, then click **Start Move**.
+8. On the *Move* page, review the diagram to see the number of VPGs and VMs included in the move and where they'll be moved to, then click **Start Move**.

     The move process creates the VMs in the target region.